How to Increase Your Fees From Your Next Client Meeting

 Focus on the future, not the past

 The days of accountants focusing purely on year-end accounts and compliance are over.
-And that means that the focus of your client conversations must shift too.
-What business owners now require is a business adviser who can guide the future of the company – not someone who can only discuss their historic transactions.
+In turn, that means that the focus of your client conversations must shift too.
+What business owners now require is a business advisor who can guide the future of the company – not someone who can only discuss their historic transactions.

-Modern businesses are increasingly adopting online accounting and cloud business tools to help them run and manage their companies – and this means they have the financial basics covered in-house.
+Modern businesses are increasingly adopting cloud accounting and business tools to help them run and manage their companies, meaning they have the financial basics covered in-house.

-Where you, the accountant, can add value is helping a business to look up and ahead.
-For example, in the areas of strategic planning, financial modelling and detailed management reporting and forecasting – those disciplines that require the knowledge, training and commercial acumen that only an experienced accountant can bring to the table.
+Where you can add value is helping a business to look up and ahead.
+For example, in the areas of strategic planning, financial modelling and detailed management reporting and forecasting.
+Those disciplines that require the knowledge, training and commercial acumen that only an experienced accountant can bring to the table.

-And the key to monetising this expertise is to build closer and more meaningful working relationships with your clients.
-And not making it complicated.
+The key to monetising this expertise is to build closer and more meaningful working relationships with your clients, and not making it complicated.

 A close relationship – where your firm becomes an invaluable element in your client’s management team – significantly increases the potential for upselling services, one-off project work and higher-level consultancy work.
 With the cloud, it has never been easier to change accountants if the service offered doesn’t hit the mark too.
 Client satisfaction and engagement should be measured.